What is expat life in Colombo like?

 Any Resources You Found Useful During the Process of Moving to and/or Building a New Life in Colombo?

 “Social media is HUGE here, especially Facebook and Instagram.
-Use it to find out about local events, local businesses and to make connections in Colombo.”
+Use it to find out about local events, local businesses and to make connections with other expats in Colombo.”

 Is There Something You Just Have to See or Do When You Are in Colombo?